Top 10 Vietnamese Souvenirs to buy in Hanoi

 Where can I buy chopsticks?

-A huge choice of chopsticks sit in their adorable cases alongside a wealth of other bamboo products on Hang Hanh Street in Hanoi Old Quarter.
-Souvenir shops around the centre also stock these popular Hanoi souvenirs.
+A huge choice of chopsticks sits in their adorable cases alongside a wealth of other bamboo products on Hang Hanh Street in Hanoi Old Quarter.
+Souvenir shops around the center also stock these popular Hanoi souvenirs.

 Where can I buy military memorabilia?